The Executive Hiring Mistake Biotech Leaders Keep Making

 “Who can take us where we need to go?”

-That’s how real leadership bets get made.
+And that’s how real leadership bets get made.